16 Jan 2023

 There's something unique about Pani puri, whether you're standing at a stall eating these packed flatbreads or grabbing a couple while out and about.
 Furthermore, it is arguably one of the most difficult chaats to find outside of India.

 This Mumbai-based delicacy, nicknamed the "King of Indian Street Food," isn't commonly found on the menus of Indian eateries in other countries.
 The real comfort meal is this mashed vegetable dish with onions and toasted bread rolls.

 So, what is your pick?

 Are you an Indian expat who makes global money transfers?
 ACE Money Transfer can make it secure, simple, and inexpensive.
 We have outstanding rupee rates and are trusted by over a million consumers globally.
-Make a swift, secure, and economical online money transfer to India via ACE’s remittance solutions and benefit from the highest exchange rates.
+Make a swift, secure, and economical online money transfer to India from Canada via ACE’s remittance solutions and benefit from the highest exchange rates.